canada-ca/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 <div class="dpgn-section-intro-guideline">

-Managing risk is critical for government.
-All organizations face risks, no matter the size; one size does not fit all when it comes to cyber risk management.
-Each organisation has to make difficult decisions around how much time and money to spend protecting their technology and services.
+All organizations face risks, no matter the size, yet one size does not fit all when it comes to risk management.
+Each IT organisation has to make difficult decisions around how much time and money to spend protecting their technology and services.
 An understanding of the users, data and threats that affect the service will help to inform this risk-based approach to support the delivery of a usable and secure system.
 Appropriate steps must be taken to identify, assess and understand security and privacy risks to GC sensitive and protected data and the systems that process this data.

 A key goal of risk management is to inform and improve these decisions.
 Making it easy for those responsible for risk management decisions to have access to (and understand) the information they require is important for the effective communication of risks.
 The effective communication of risk management information helps organizations to direct and control risk management activities.
 Accepting that technology and security risks will be realised and understanding what the organisation will do to minimise damage, continue to operate, and make improvements based on lessons learned.